-A lymph node biopsy is needed for diagnosis.
+A lymph node and/or bone marrow biopsy are needed for diagnosis.

-Treatment may involve radiation therapy, chemotherapy, monoclonal antibodies, or a combination.
+Treatment may involve radiation therapy, chemotherapy, immunotherapy with monoclonal antibodies, or a combination.

 Most people are cured or survive for many years.

-Leukemias (see Leukemias) also are cancers that involve white blood cells.
-In leukemia, most of the cancerous white blood cells are in the bloodstream.
-In lymphoma, most of the cancerous white blood cells are within lymph nodes and organs such as the spleen and liver.
-However, leukemia and non-Hodgkin lymphoma sometimes overlap because people with lymphoma may have cancerous white blood cells in their bloodstream and people with leukemia may have leukemia cells in their lymph nodes and organs.
+Leukemias Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+White blood cells develop from stem cells in the bone marrow.
+Sometimes the development goes awry... read more also are cancers that involve white blood cells.
+In leukemias, most of the cancerous white blood cells are in the bloodstream and bone marrow.
+In lymphomas, most of the cancerous white blood cells are within lymph nodes and organs such as the spleen and liver.
+However, leukemia and non-Hodgkin lymphoma sometimes overlap because people with lymphoma may have cancerous white blood cells in their bloodstream and people with leukemia may have cancer cells in their lymph nodes and organs.